-Call your healthcare provider right away if you have any of these symptoms.
+Call your healthcare provider or go to the nearest emergency room right away if you have any of these symptoms.

 What is ABILIFY MAINTENA?

-ABILIFY MAINTENA is a prescription medicine used to treat schizophrenia.
+ABILIFY MAINTENA is a prescription medicine given by injection by a healthcare professional and used to treat schizophrenia.

 It is not known if ABILIFY MAINTENA is safe and effective in children under 18 years of age.